RolfLawrenz/activerecord_sqlserver_crm/README.md

 ```

 When adding your own models, make sure you add these associations using the typical activerecord **has_many**, **belongs_to** methods.
 There is an extra field included in the **belongs_to** method called **crm_key**.
 The **crm_key** is used only for OData calls.
 Sometimes the foreign_key stored in the table is different than the whats used in OData.
 To find the foreign_key field, look in the database table.
 To find the crm_key, look in the OData metadata Entity.
 It is case sensitive.
-The crm_key will look something like this in the metadata (customerid_contact):
+The crm_key will look something like this in the metadata file (customerid_contact):

 ```xml
 <EntityType Name="invoice" BaseType="mscrm.crmbaseentity">